Pancho Barnes: Aviation career

-Having spent four months abroad in Mexico, getting caught up with revolutionaries and escaping the attention of authorities, disguised as a man, she began to use the nickname "Pancho" around this time.
+Having spent four months abroad in Mexico, getting caught up with revolutionaries and escaping the attention of authorities while disguised as a man, in 1928 she began to use the nickname "Pancho".
 Barnes returned to San Marino, California, with an inheritance bequeathed to her on her parents' death.
 In 1928, while driving her cousin Dean Banks to flying lessons, she decided to learn to fly, and convinced her cousin's flight instructor, Ben Catlin, a World War I veteran, of her desire that same day.
 She soloed after six hours of formal instruction.

 Barnes ran an ad-hoc barnstorming show and competed in air races.
 Despite a crash in the 1929 Women's Air Derby, she returned in 1930 under the sponsorship of the Union Oil Company to win the race – and break Amelia Earhart's world women's speed record with a speed of 196.19 mph.
 Barnes broke this record in a Travel Air Type R Mystery Ship.